 “Wait does that mean—were you there when—”

 “If it is told as a story, I was probably there.
-I have seen more life than any one woman ever has, Krys, and I mean that in many ways.
+I have seen more life than any one woman ever has, Talia, and I mean that in many ways.
 Sure, there is no one older than I, but I have also seen so many new lives begin in the world around me.”

 “How do you keep from letting all the death get to you?
 How do you know weep for those you know and have lost?”